listenaddress/hypergoogle/readme.md

 [Install Hyper](https://hyper.is/#installation) and add `hypergoogle` to `plugins` in `~/.hyper.js`.

-Highlight some text and you should get the search input populated with you're selection.
+Highlight some text and you should get the search input populated with your selection.

 ## License